BrenPatF/Sandbox/README.md

 ```
 SQL> @install_trapit app
 ```
 This creates the required components for the base install along with grants for them to the app schema (passing none instead of app will bypass the grants).
 It requires a minimum Oracle database version of 12.2.
-This install is all that is required to use the package within the lib schema and app (if passed).
 To grant privileges to another `schema`, run the grants script directly, passing `schema`:
 ```
 SQL> @grant_trapit_to_app schema
 ```